Click the below categories to filter questions and answers

 - Q: Do Linear Convectors “Run Hotter”?

-No, in fact they operate at lower temperatures than most comparable units.
+A: No, in fact they operate at lower temperatures than most comparable units.
 The unique design of the Linear Convector promotes rapid vertical laminar flow, allowing the unit to produce the same heat output, even though it is up to 42% smaller in length.

 - Q: Should I be concerned that my wall is hot to touch; will it catch fire?

-Their reduced size, faster heating capabilities and improved energy savings are achieved through doubling the watt density of the heater element, and top discharge of heated air.
+A: Their reduced size, faster heating capabilities and improved energy savings are achieved through doubling the watt density of the heater element, and top discharge of heated air.
 The result is exhausted hot air that runs considerably warmer than conventional baseboards, while still being 14-19% cooler than UL & CSA limits for product safety.

 Every LC & LPC heater we sell is equipped with a full length automatic overheat cutout, which triggers when